We wanted to identify and understand the work conditions, the micro-behaviours, and the deliberate practices that enable joy to flourish in the NHS.

 By joy in work, we mean: enjoying your job, looking forward to doing it, realising the value and benefit of what you are able to achieve, having good relations with colleagues, patients and others your work brings you into contact with.

-We're going to be hearing from a great range of speakers from across the UK and internationally, including Jos de Blok, the founder of the Dutch district nursing organisation, Buurtzorg.
+Our all-day learning event about joy in the NHS heard from a great range of speakers from across the UK and internationally, including Jos de Blok, the founder of the Dutch district nursing organisation, Buurtzorg.

 It is about finding out:

-We're convinced that all the answers to creating joyful primary care already exist - they're just hidden and in need of sharing, careful study, and context-specific replication.
+We're convinced that all the answers to creating joy in work in the NHS already exist - they're just hidden and in need of sharing, careful study and context-specific replication.